simgrid/simgrid/docs/source/Platform_howtos.rst

    2 1
    LOOPAFTER 8

+This file uses a cryptic yet simple formalism:

-  - At time t = 1, the host is turned off (a zero value means OFF)
+  * At time t = 1, the host is turned off (a zero value means OFF).
-  - At time t = 2, the host is turned back on (any other value than zero means ON)
+  * At time t = 2, the host is turned back on (any other value than zero means ON).
-  - At time t = 10, the profile is reset (as we are 8 seconds after the last event).
+  * At time t = 10, the profile is reset (as we are 8 seconds after the last event).
 Then the host will be turned off again at time t = 11.

 If your profile does not contain any LOOPAFTER line, then it will be executed only once and not in a repetitive way.

 Another possibility is to use the :cpp:func:`simgrid::s4u::Host::set_state_profile()` or